 Can you learn how to get smarter?
-Many of us grow up thinking that intelligence is fixed and there’s nothing you can do about it.
+Many of us grow up thinking that intelligence is fixed and there’s nothing we can do about it.
 This thinking is fundamentally wrong.

 In this article, we’ll give you a no-nonsense approach with practical tips on how to become smarter by working with your brain the right way.